KristianSaomi/LeoVegasCalc/README.md

 **QUIDE - How to start:**
 1) * Download  & Compile zip
+2) * Download Sql file
-2) * Connect project to mySql database (In application.properties add own mySql database password)
+3) * Connect project to mySql database (In application.properties add own mySql database password)
-3) * Follow Sql statements descripiton in the file
+4) * Follow Sql statements descripiton in the file
-4) * Persistant entites that
+5) * Have fun!

 **Sneak peek at the project via video: https://www.loom.com/share/8c9937b6d53648a4a7cea7d8c5e949f5**